Lent and the idea of spiritual spring cleaning has always fascinated me.

-We learn to appreciate one another even when we don’t or can’t understand each other’s lives.
+We learn to appreciate one another even when we don’t or can’t understand each other’s lives fully.

 We learn what really helps and what doesn’t.

-We evolve and change because we can’t look at the world the same way anymore.
+We evolve and change because we look at the world differently.

 Lent, then, becomes an evolution of who you are and who you want to be in the world.